-Landscaping
+Landscaping:

-The Tree and Landscape Officer has no objection to the proposal subject to a hard and soft landscaping scheme being submitted and a tree protection plan submitted to ensure the protection of the adjacent trees.
+The Tree and Landscape Officer has no objection to the proposal subject to the existing trees being retained and hard and soft landscaping scheme and tree protection plan being submitted.

-Contaminated Land
+Contaminated Land:

 Due to the use as domestic garages and the presence of the made ground there is the potential for contaminants to be present on site.
 Therefore the Contaminated Land Officer has requested the standard contaminated land conditions which are considered reasonable.